AlexisNo/pebo/README.md

 Why would I want to use Pebo instead of EventEmitter?
 ---

 That's an excellent question.
 Thanks for asking it!
-It depends on what you want to do with events.
+It depends on what you want to do with events, if you want to wait for the end asynchronous operation before continuing the execution and if you are interested in retrieving the result of listener Functions (more precisely, the alterations they should apply to the event arguments).

 Pebo is inspired by Node.js EventListener but Functions attached to an event must return the event's arguments (or a Promise of the event's arguments) eventually modified.
 Thereby, **listeners executions can be chained even if they run asynchronous code** and the portion of code firing an event can have